-My futile attempts to create an identity and all the losses and pains of attempted self-sufficiency in this world that I experienced over the years have served to break me of my stubborn self-will and fleshly quest for meaning and purpose in life.
+My futile attempts to create an identity and all the losses and pains of attempted self-sufficiency in this world that I experienced over the years have served to help break me of my stubborn self-will and fleshly quest for self-defined meaning and purpose in life.

 Brokenness brought me to the realization that all I had left—all that really mattered—was Jesus!
 And through Him the sufficiency of God’s grace!
 (2 Corinthians 12:9).

 For me, brokenness paved the path to the Missing Message of Christmas—what it means to be a New Creature in Christ.